Consultations and notifications

 About planning consultations and notifications

-We tell residents about most applications and there are certain organisation that we must consult, known as statutory consultees.
+We tell residents about most applications and there are certain organisations that we must consult, known as statutory consultees.
 A decision cannot take place until consultation and notification periods have finished.
 However, not all types of applications need consultation and some that do allow different amounts of time for people to respond.
 You can read our guidance about the types of applications we notify residents about and their timescales.

 Consultation and notification periods

 For most types of applications we allow a minimum of 21 days notification from: